 The costs of using a notary

-Small businesses in the Organisation for Economic and Co-operation and Development (OECD) high-income economies widely use notaries when setting up their business.
+Small businesses in the Organization for Economic and Co-operation and Development (OECD) high-income economies widely use notaries when setting up their business.

 For example, in Italy, Poland, and the Netherlands a company’s public deed of incorporation and bylaws are often executed before a notary.